fwsGonzo/barebones/README.md

 ## Future work

 - Add support for 64-bit sizes in the printf library
-- Add support for the undefined sanitizer API
+- Add TLS api and support for most thread local variables

 ## Validate output